Ozone Generators and Safety

 1. If you have chemical sensitivities, COPD, or are recovering from toxic mold exposure, you *might* have a strong reaction to ozone.

-2. How to run a JED ozone generator safely to sanitize the water in your chest freezer cold plunge:
+2. How to run an ozone generator safely to sanitize the water in your chest freezer cold plunge:

 Ozone and Hot Tubs